digitranslab/jumpstart/docs/versioned_docs/version-2.33.0/data-sources/google.sheets.md

 # Google Sheets

-ToolJet has the capability to establish a connection with Google Sheet for both reading and writing data.
-By utilizing OAuth 2.0, ToolJet can establish a secure connection with Google Sheet, ensuring that the application's access to a user's account is restricted and limited appropriately.
+JumpStart has the capability to establish a connection with Google Sheet for both reading and writing data.
+By utilizing OAuth 2.0, JumpStart can establish a secure connection with Google Sheet, ensuring that the application's access to a user's account is restricted and limited appropriately.

 ## Self-Hosted Configuration

-If you decide to self-host ToolJet, there are a few additional steps you need to take:
+If you decide to self-host JumpStart, there are a few additional steps you need to take:

 1. Proceed with the setup steps provided in the [Google OAuth 2.0 guide](/docs/setup/env-vars#google-oauth--optional-) to configure the necessary settings.
 2. Assign the corresponding values obtained from the previous step to the following environment variables:
    - `GOOGLE_CLIENT_ID`
    - `GOOGLE_CLIENT_SECRET`
-   - `TOOLJET_HOST`
+   - `JUMPSTART_HOST`
 3. Activate the Google Sheets API within the Google Cloud Platform (GCP) console.

 ## Connection

 To establish a connection with Google Sheet, you have two options.
 First, you can click on the **+Add new global datasource** button found on the query panel.
-Alternatively, you can go to the **[Global Datasources](/docs/data-sources/overview)** page within the ToolJet dashboard.
+Alternatively, you can go to the **[Global Datasources](/docs/data-sources/overview)** page within the JumpStart dashboard.

 ### Authorization Scopes